 Lloyd’s has a long track record in contributing to the communities in which we operate, and crucially, helping them to recover from disaster.
 We recognise the importance of the role that insurance plays in protecting society and supporting global economic growth, and are committed to playing our part in the global transition to net zero; from the risks we share and the investments we make, to the way in which we support societal progress more broadly.
 Our plan for going about this is set out in our first Environmental, Social and Governance (ESG) Report.
 Further information on our ESG strategy and responsible business approach can be found in this section.

-Following the publication of our ESG report and strategy in December last year we have been receiving numerous queries from external and internal contacts about the strategy and associated commitments.
-We are currently working on an implementation plan and will be communicating progress across the year.
-In the interim we have set up an ESG Response Team who are responsible for responding to all ESG enquiries.
+Following the publication of our ESG report and strategy in December 2020 we have been receiving numerous queries from external and internal contacts about the strategy and associated commitments.
+We are currently working on an implementation plan and will continue to communicate our progress.
+We have set up and ESG response team who are responsible for responding to all ESG enquiries.
 All enquiries will be triaged and directed to the relevant SME or committee for appropriate consideration and comment and responded to as soon as the enquiry has been resolved.

 Our programmes focus on four key themes which are integral to Lloyd’s and the wider insurance sector.
 These are:

 - Managing risk

 - Empowering individuals to reach their potential